What to Wear for Actor Headshots

 12. Prepare Your Outfits Before the Shoot

-Bring 4 - 6 outfits for your top half and something to wear on your bottom half - just in case we do any wide shots.
+Bring 4 - 6 outfits for your top half and something to wear on your bottom half - just in case we do any full or mid-length shots.

 Before the shoot, try on your outfits to make sure they fit you well.
-Make sure everything is clean and pressed and hang them in a garment bag, ready to bring to your session.
+Make sure everything is clean, pressed and on hangars, ready to bring to your session.

 Iron on ironing board